 If you need help with manual handling, then let us handle it.
 With everything from producing health and safety policies and providing risk assessment templates, to training modules and reporting accidents, we’re here to make sure you don’t slip up.

-Along with our 24/7 support and tools, once a year, one of our Health & Safety consultancy experts will inspect your business’ premises, identify any manual handling risks and let you know how to minimise them.
+Along with our 24/7 support and tools, once a year, one of our Health & Safety consultants will inspect your business’ premises, identify any manual handling risks and let you know how to minimise them.